On the K\"onig-Hall-Egerv\'ary theorem for multidimensional matrices and multipartite hypergraphs: Conditions on optimal hyperplane covers of extremal matrices

-\begin{problem} [related to Question~\ref{charcoverquest}] What conditions on the table $\Lambda$ guarantee that it defines a multidimensional matrix with the optimal polyplex of the same weight?
+\begin{problem} [related to Question~\ref{charcoverquest}] What conditions on the table $\Lambda$ guarantee that it defines a multidimensional matrix with an optimal polyplex of the same weight?
 In other words, for which nonnegative tables $\Lambda$ the above system has a nonnegative solution? \end{problem}

-Let us now consider the second demand claiming that there are no hyperplane covers of weight smaller than the number of their columns defining a matrix with a bigger support.
+Let us now consider the second demand claiming that there are no hyperplane covers of nonmaximal weight defining a matrix with bigger support.
 With the help of this demand, we derive several necessary conditions on optimal hyperplane covers of extremal matrices.

-\begin{utv} If $\Lambda$ is an optimal hyperplane cover of an extremal matrix $A$ of deficiency $\delta$ then there are no indices $\alpha$ covered by $\Lambda$ with weight strictly between $1 - \delta$ and $1$. \end{utv}
+\begin{utv} If $\Lambda$ is an optimal hyperplane cover of an extremal matrix $A$ of deficiency $\delta$, then there are no indices $\alpha$ covered by $\Lambda$ with weight strictly between $1 - \delta$ and $1$. \end{utv}